vigneshS29/LD-Opt/README.md

 **SALD: Efficient Optimization for Deep Learning**

-SALD-Opt combines Langevin Dynamics (LD) and Simulated Annealing (SA) to power robust global optimization of the non-convex objective functions common in deep learning.
+SALD combines Langevin Dynamics (LD) and Simulated Annealing (SA) to power robust global optimization of the non-convex objective functions common in deep learning.
 Inspired by techniques for minimizing complex physics potentials, this package delivers an effective tool for machine learning practitioners.

 **Key Features**